All Episodes

 I miss that.

-Yeah, now, you know, far be it from Biden to talk about you know red-blooded American heroes in our armed forces, you know, to do something good for America.
+Yeah, now, you know, far be it from Biden to talk about, you know, red-blooded American heroes in our armed forces, you know, to do something good for America.

-But he's yeah, and they're trying to extend the vote to these guys.
+But he's, yeah, and they're trying to extend the vote to these guys.

 I mean, that's the new Democratic Party outreach group.

-We showed the world the beauty of our system, our compassion, and so forth.
+We showed the world the beauty of our system, our compassion and so forth.

-Well, fine and dandy, but if we if this guy goes to this prison and all this stuff happens, and it won't, by the way, it's very secure prison.
+Well, fine and dandy, but if this guy goes to this prison and all this stuff happens, and it won't, by the way, it's very secure prison, he won't be talking or seeing anybody.

-But I just wanted to point out here's these guys condemning us for torture, hoping it happens to somebody involved in 9-11.
+But I just wanted to point out, here's these guys condemning us for torture, hoping it happens to somebody involved in 9-11.

 You figure it out.

-Industrialize the Soviet Union, and what the hell would you buy there?
+What the hell would you buy there?